-Conditional uses are uses that are allowed within a zoning district, but which may require special approval or compliance with certain requirements to ensure they fit within the zone, for example, if urban farms may be allowed as a conditional use within a residential district but may need to apply for a zoning permit that imposes requirements (like setbacks) to ensure compatibility with surrounding uses.
+Conditional uses are uses that are allowed within a zoning district, but which may require special approval or compliance with certain requirements to ensure they fit within the one, for example, if urban farms may be allowed as a conditional use within a residential district but may need to apply for a zoning permit that imposes requirements (like setbacks) to ensure compatibility with surrounding uses.

-$See~e.g., Salt~Lake~City, Utah, Code~\S~21A.33.010~(2023)~(defining~permitted~and~conditional~uses~in~the~city~code.)$
+See e.g., Sal t L ake Cit y, Utah, Code \S 21A.33.010 (2023) (defining permitted and conditional uses in the city code.